quachphuongbinh/Portfolio/README.md

   * familiar with functional decomposition of products, creating state transition diagrams, writing use cases
   * can apply equivalence partitioning, boundary value analysis and methods of pairwise testing to generate test input data

-__Exploratory testing__
-  * capable of using Whittaker’s test tours and creating cheat-lists for testing web applications

 __Test documentation__
   * can create test cases and checklists and know how and in which situations to use them effectively
   * able to prepare comprehensive bug reports and provide detailed session reports